TEALSK12/apcsa-public/Unit1/Lesson-105.md

 In ELL classrooms, this lesson should be delivered over the course of 2 days.
 Extra time should be spent drilling static methods, methods that call other methods, and flow of control.
-Try adapting some of the examples from the book to include students' native language so they can focus on structuring code instead of translating language.
+Try adapting some of the examples from the book to include students’ native language so they can focus on structuring code instead of translating language.
 One easy way to introduce familiar, repetitive content would be to have students output the lyrics to a song with a refrain.
 For a physical activity to demonstrate flow-of-control, check out lesson plan 1.6.